Site icon Outdoor Gearzine

 • Good load balance and less fatigue

-• You need to remove the backpack every time you lower it
+• You need to remove it every time you put your backpack down

-• The backpack is in the way and cannot be attached correctly
+• The backpack gets in the way and I can't put it on properly

 • expensive